Forthcoming in April 2021, the ninth edition of the MLA Handbook will serve as both a textbook and a reference guide.

-Two copies of the print edition of MLA 8 are available at the Help Desk for onsite use only.
+A copy of the print edition of MLA 9 is available at the Help Desk for onsite use only.

-The MLA Handbook, 8th edition presents a chart or worksheet to create proper MLA formatted citations.
+The MLA Handbook 9th edition presents a chart (and practice templates) to help you create proper citations.

-All sources will have similar elements regardless of their format.
-Some sources may not have a particular element (e.g. version), so you can skip to the next element.
-For instance, a journal article should have an Author, Title of source (Article title), Container (Name of journal), Numbers (Volume and issue) and Location (Page numbers) but adding a publisher is not necessary.
+All sources will have similar elements regardless of the format in which they present themselves.
+Some sources may not have a particular bibliographic element, so you will simply skip to the next element.
+For instance, a journal article should have an author, title of source (article title), container (name of journal), numbers (volume and issue) and location (page numbers), but adding a publisher is not necessary.

 1. |